pieterjd/aem-generator/README.md

 # yeo-generator

-Generators for the AEM reactor
+Generators for the AEM reactor.
+Goals is to generate code that is compliant with the styleguides and code convention that is agreed on.

 Currently it has generators for

 * AEM component
 * Osgi service